FDA approved for more than 25 years

 While amino acids are essential for health and strength, there’s no evidence that they can treat male pattern baldness.

 That said, proven, science-based medications are available.
-These treatments can slow, stop and, in some cases, even reverse the effects of genetic hair loss.
+These treatments can slow, stop, and, in some cases, even reverse the effects of genetic hair loss.

 • Finasteride.
-Finasteride is a prescription medication for hair loss.
+Finasteride is a prescription oral medication for hair loss.
 It works by stopping the production of the hormone dihydrotestosterone (DHT), which causes male pattern baldness.

 • Minoxidil.
 Minoxidil is a topical medication you apply to your scalp.
 It works by moving hairs into the anagen (growth) phase of the hair growth cycle.
 It may also increase blood flow to your hair follicles, supplying them with the nutrients needed for optimal growth.
 Minoxidil comes in foam and liquid formulas.

-Amino acids are essential for building muscle tissue and maintaining healthy skin, nails and hair.
+Amino acids are essential for building muscle tissue and maintaining healthy skin, nails, and hair.

 Here’s the bottom line on amino acids for hair growth: